auth0/docs/articles/policies/billing.md

 ## Change of billing email address

-It is possible to change the billing email address, but for security reasons the request must be done from a Dashboard administrator.
+It is possible to change the billing email address, but for security reasons the request should be performed by a Dashboard administrator by filing a new ticket through our [Support Center](https://support.auth0.com).
+A member of our support team will then contact you in that same ticket with steps on how the request will proceed.
-The request should be performed by a Dashboard administrator.
-It should file a new ticket in our Support Center.
-A member of our support team will contact you in that same ticket with steps on how this request will proceed.
+Please note that if you are not a Dashboard administrator, we will not process this request.

 ### Special case